risgk/digital-synth-pra32-u2/README.md

     - Kinoshita Laboratory [MIDI-UART interface-san Kit](https://www.tindie.com/products/kinoshitalab/midi-uart-interface-san-kit/)
     - 木下研究所 [MIDI-UARTインターフェースさん キット](https://www.switch-science.com/products/8117) (Shipping to Japan only)
     - necobit電子 [MIDI Unit for GROVE](https://necobit.com/denshi/grove-midi-unit/) (Shipping to Japan only)
+    - necobit電子 [MIDI Unit Mini for GROVE](https://necobit.com/denshi/midi-unit-mini-for-grove/) (Shipping to Japan only)
 - We recommend using [Hairless MIDI<->Serial Bridge](https://projectgus.github.io/hairless-midiserial/) on PC
     - On Windows, We recommend using [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) (virtual loopback MIDI cable)
     - On Mac, a virtual MIDI bus (port) can be created by using the IAC bus